awphung/awphung.github.io/README.md

 ## Purpose: Guide a User Step-By-Step Through Hosting Their Resume on Github Pages
 ## Pre-requisites:
 1. A github account
-    - If you're new to GitHub, step on over to github.com and create a new account.
+    - If you're new to GitHub, step on over to [github.com](https://github.com/) and create a new account.
     - Don't opt in for the premium plan, a free account is all we need.
 2. Ghostwriter markdown editor
-    - Ghostwriter is free and can be downloaded here (insert link).
+    - Ghostwriter is free and can be downloaded [here](https://ghostwriter.kde.org/).
     - Its also handy whenever you want to make changes to your markdown resume as it has a live split preview so you can see any formatting changes immediately.
 3. A markdown-formatted resume
-	- If you are unfamiliar with writing with markdown, there are some quick starts and guides listed in the _more resources_ section.
+	- If you are unfamiliar with writing with markdown, there are some quick starts and guides listed in the [more resources](more-resources) section.

 ## Getting the Website Template